All Episodes

 I mean, the same people from Georgia, for example, who are going wild on immigration right now and saying we have to keep Hispanics out, were the same people who were saying we have to keep blacks down.

-The Democrats cannot get off of this old mantra and uh and template that uh that they have had.
+The Democrats cannot get off of this old mantra and template that they have had.

-Um I I think that the problems that the Democrats have with all of this is that uh uh well they're afraid of it for some reason.
+I think that the problems that the Democrats have with all of this is that, well, they're afraid of it for some reason.

-And if if normally if you're not worried about something, and if it doesn't have the support of the people, if it isn't going to win, you join everybody laugh, and you tell people how idiotic this is.
+And normally, if you're not worried about something and if it doesn't have the support of the people, if it isn't going to win, you join everybody, laugh and you tell people how idiotic this is.

-Uh, but to act righteously offended and outraged and so forth indicates that they have a real fear that this might actually uh happen someday.
+but to act righteously offended and outraged and so forth indicates that they have a real fear that this might actually happen someday.

-The bottom line is a Democrats know they lose on cultural issues every time they are brought up.
+The bottom line is that Democrats know they lose on cultural issues every time they are brought up.

 Doesn't matter when, doesn't matter how, doesn't matter who.

-There's only a few exceptions in the to this, and that's in you know, largely liberal cities where there are fewer people at work.
+There's only a few exceptions to this, and that's in largely liberal cities where there are fewer people at work.

 Export Selection